Get to Know the Inspiring Art and Architecture of Hastings

 206 Heretaunga Street East, Hastings

-Exciting retail venues are numerous in Hastings, and we are big fans of Blackbird Goods and their store in the centre of town.
+Exciting retail venues are numerous in Hastings, and we are big fans of Blackbird Goods and its store in the centre of town.
 Owners Gemma and Nathan are passionate about stocking goods for your home that serve a purpose, are made to last and are beautiful to look at.
 They support many local artists and makers and travel to places like Bali to source items and meet with the artisans that produce them.
 Knowing their stories and where the items originate is important to the couple, and this ethos is evident when you are browsing Blackbird Goods.

 Birdwoods Gallery & Café